How Much Tax Do You Pay on KES 150,000 in Kenya

 Net Take-Home Pay

-This figure accounts for PAYE Kenya, NHIF rates, NSSF contributions, and housing levy.
+This figure accounts for PAYE Kenya, SHIF, NSSF contributions, and the housing levy.
 Employees see their gross salary Kenya reduced by these statutory deductions each month.
 Understanding this breakdown helps with budgeting.

-Annually, a gross of KES 1.8 million faces about KES 294,000 in tax, leaving KES 1.43 million net.
+Annually, a gross of KES 1.8 million faces about KES 402,000 in PAYE, leaving KES 1.24 million net.
 This projection assumes steady monthly earnings under tax brackets Kenya.
 Variations like bonuses could adjust the total.

-Key deductions include income tax Kenya after relief, NHIF at tiered rates, NSSF tier I and II, and 1.5% housing levy from both employee and employer.
+Key deductions include income tax Kenya after relief, SHIF at 2.75%, NSSF tier I and II, and the 1.5% housing levy from both employee and employer.
 Track these via payslips for accuracy.
-Consult KRA for updates on personal relief 2024.
+Consult KRA for updates on personal relief.

 Filing and Payment Process